jackstjean/D-DTEST/Mechanics/Items/dulcimer.md

 # Description and Abilities (Entry)
 desc: |-
-  A small, six-stringed instrument held vertically and played with a bow.
+  A dulcimer is a flat, trapezoidal soundboard across which strings of descending lengths are strung.
+The strings can be plucked or can be struck with a tiny hammer.
 abilities: []
 entry: |-
   **Ability:** Charisma